coli-saar/coli-saar.github.io/grpo_prm.md

 # Assumptions

 Because it is the standard GRPO loss function employed in commonly used RL package, we assume the use of the DAPO objective (a variant of GRPO).
-For a clean a clean derivation, we assume that the number of update iterations $\mu=1$, so that we can ignore the PPO clipping factor.
+For a clean a clean derivation, we assume that the number of update iterations *μ = 1*, so that we can ignore the PPO clipping factor.
 Under those two assumptions, we have the following GRPO optimization objective:

 <center>
     <img src="static/images/grpo_prm/grpo_loss_reduced_eq.png" width="50%" />